Fostering Communication Between Nematologists Worldwide

 - To serve as a worldwide interface for nematology societies, promoting communication, education, research and outreach.

-IFNA organises a meeting – the International Nematology Congress – every 6 years to advance these goals.
+IFNS organises a meeting – the International Nematology Congress – every 6 years to advance these goals.

 Nematodes or roundworms are everywhere.